y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

   - Note also that the FCFS scheduling algorithm is nonpreemptive.
 Once the CPU has been allocated to a process, that process keeps the CPU until it releases the CPU, either by terminating or by requesting I/O.
 - Shortest-Job-First (SJF) Scheduling
   - When the CPU is available, it is assigned to the process that has the smallest next CPU burst. トータルの job の長さではなく、CPU burst の長さで判定しているので注意。
-  - The SJF scheduling algorithm is provably optimal, in that it gives the minimum average waiting time for a given set of processes.
+  - The SJF scheduling algorithm is probably optimal, in that it gives the minimum average waiting time for a given set of processes.
   - The real difficulty with the SJF algorithm is knowing the length of the next CPU request.
   - SJF scheduling is used frequently in long-term scheduling.
   - Although the SJF algorithm is optimal, it cannot be implemented at the level of short-term CPU scheduling.